logo.jpeg - 8KbHOFNER LINKS

 Alan Cramp's Just Jazz Guitars Website - A site set up to showcase Alan's collection of vintage jazz guitars, including Gibsons, D'Angelico, Guild,....and Hofner.
 There is also a "For Sale" section on this website.

-Schlaggitarren - A brand new website run by Stefan Lob and which features his very extensive collection of German-made guitars of all makes, including Hofner.
+Schlaggitarren - A website run by Stefan Lob and which features his very extensive collection of German-made guitars of all makes, including Hofner.

 Dr. Christian Hoyer's Personal Website - Dr. Hoyer is a professional historian who specialises in research into the German musical instrument industry.